 The three men burst into the bathroom while Derek washes his hands.
 ‘This is not the way we use to do things around here, dude!’

 ‘Really?’
 Derek doesn’t look up.
 ‘And what’s your way?’

 ‘How old did you say you were, boy?’
 The ginger pushes on.
 ‘Legal?’

 Derek raises his eyebrow and meets the ginger giant’s stare in the mirror.
 ‘Old enough to wipe that stupid smile off your face.’

 The man’s cheeks turn red with fury.
 ‘Really?
 And how would you do that?

 Two minutes later Derek is pushed backwards towards the brick wall in the alley behind the bar.

-The two henchmen laughs, and the massive redhead closes his fist and lands it on Derek’s jaw.
-Derek grunts with pain and spits blood onto the ground.
+The two henchmen laugh, and the massive redhead closes his fist and lands it on Derek’s jaw.
+Derek’s head swivels to the side, making him dizzy.
+He grunts with pain and spits blood onto the ground.

 ‘Did you see that one coming?
 No?
 Oh, you’ve never been in a fistfight before, have you, boy?’